Klingri/Vortex.Plus/README.md

 > [!IMPORTANT]
 > **Compatibility:** Currently, the extension is incompatible with Firefox and Firefox-based browsers.
 While it works on Safari and Chromium-based browsers, functionality may vary, and we cannot guarantee a consistent experience across all platforms.

-- The Extension may or may not be compatible on other web extensions made by @Klingri.
+- The Extension may or may not be compatible on other browser extensions made by [@Klingri](https://github.com/Klingri).
 For More Info on compatiblity go [here.](https://github.com/Klingri/VortexPro/blob/stable/.github/COMPATABILITY.md)

 ---